ram1117/business-landing-page/README.md

-# Business page
+# Business/Saas landing page

 ## Description

-**Business** is a NextJS14 landing page.
-I used a CMS template design to create this one page landing page in NextJS.
-I added animations when sections scroll into view
+**Business/Saas landing page** is a NextJS14 landing page for what could be a business, a Saas product etc. I used a CMS template design to create this one page landing page in NextJS.
+I added animations when sections scroll into view.
+If you need a custom landing page for your Saas Product or your business or a product and have a design, I will be able to create NextJS web page.
+I took two days to complete this page

 Tech stack - Typescript, TailwindCSS